ssmirr/appdev-chapters/string.md

 ## Methods

 Next, let's familiarize ourselves with some of `String`'s methods.
-For each method below, we've provided some REPLs; some of them are just there for you to click "run ▶" and see how the methods work, but in other ones there are tests that you have to write some code and use the methods in order to make pass.
+For each method below, we've provided some REPLs; some of them are just there for you to click "run ▶" and see how the methods work, but in other ones you need to use the methods you're reading about to make some tests pass.

 **Either way, make sure you click "Submit" in the top-right corner of every REPL before you move on.**